Gothenburg has enough fun activities to keep you busy for a week or more.

 Fjällbacka is also the jumping-off point for exploring the remote, Väderöarna Islands, also known as the weather islands.
 If you want to visit them, it’s just a 40-minute boat trip there, and you may get to see seals on the way.

 If you decide to stay over, there are cosy rooms at Stora Hotellet Bryggan.

 In the summertime this lively, idyllic west coast island is the perfect place to go for a dip – or simply sit back with a glass of a white wine and a mountain of fresh seafood.

-Without a car, the easiest way to reach Smögen is by bus – take #861 from Nils Ericson Terminalen in central Gothenburg (around two hours).
+Without a car, the easiest way to reach Smögen is by bus – take #861 from Nils Ericson Terminalen in central Gothenburg (around two hours and ten minutes).